slyapustin/fixly/README.md

 # Fixly - Text Fixer Chrome Extension

-Fixly is a Chrome extension that adds a fix button (✨) to text input fields, textareas, and contenteditable elements.
-When clicked, it uses OpenAI's API to fix grammar, spelling, and improve the text.
+Fixly is a Chrome extension that helps you fix and improve selected text anywhere on the web using OpenAI's API.
+Simply select any text and a fix button (✨) will appear near your selection.

 ## Features

-- Adds a fix button to text inputs, textareas, and contenteditable elements
+- Works with any selected text on web pages - paragraphs, headings, or within editable fields
+- Floating button appears near your selection, similar to browser's context menu
-- Uses OpenAI API to fix and improve text
+- Uses OpenAI API to fix grammar, spelling, and improve the text
-- Works on most websites, including LinkedIn, Gmail, and other sites with rich text editors
+- Works with text selections in regular web content, inputs, textareas, and contenteditable elements
 - Customizable model selection (GPT-4o-mini by default)
-- Undo functionality: Press Ctrl+Z (Windows/Linux) or Cmd+Z (Mac) to revert AI changes

 ## Installation